• Search

 Incoming 9th Grade Course Selection Current 9th Grade Course Selection Current 10th Grade Course Selection Current 11th Grade Course Selection

-SUMMER 2024
+SUMMER 2025

 Current 8th Students

 • These are recommendations/possibilities and are not mandatory.
+Your intermediate school provides the recommendation.

 • Math 8 Bridge: For Math 8 students who earn a B or better and want to learn the material which will be covered in Integrated Math 1.
 Students who successfully complete this bridge program (A, B, or C grades) will be recommended by the district to start 9th grade at the Integrated Math 2/2 Enhanced level.
 This course is through CNUSD.